Roopa Dhatt: Career

 Prior to becoming a physician in Internal medicine at Georgetown University Medical Centerin Washington, DC, Dhatt trained in internal medicine and international health at the Case Western Reserve University School of Medicine in Cleveland.

 Women in Global Health

 In 2015 she co-founded an organisation which aims to reduce gender disparity among global health leaders, the Women in Global Health, of which she is the Executive Director.
 She is one of the Women Leaders in the Global Health Conferences.

-Dhatt was terminated from the organisation in May 2024 following an investigation which revealed a toxic and retaliatory work environment and unearthed accusations of racial discrimination, as well as resistance to change on the part of Dhatt.
+Dhatt was terminated from the organization in May 2024 following an investigation which revealed a toxic and retaliatory work environment and unearthed accusations of racial discrimination, as well as resistance to change on the part of Dhatt.
 The toxic environment under Dhatt's leadership was described by terms such as "white supremacy", "power hoarding" and "a sink-or-swim mentality."
 In one case, a mother of a newborn was denied a request to work part time for a month, even after she was overwhelmed in her duties and had to face the effects of a disaster in her own country.